alphabase.spectral_library.flat¶

 library/mod_seq_df contains all string columns and the other not essential columns: ‘sequence’,’mods’,’mod_sites’, [‘proteins’, ‘genes’]… as well as ‘mod_seq_hash’, ‘mod_seq_charge_hash’ columns to map back to precursor_df

-Parameters:
+- Parameters:

 hdf_file (str) – the hdf file path to save

-Convert the flat library to SpecLibBase object.
+Convert the flat library to a new SpecLibBase object with dense fragment matrices.